ErlendMariusOmmundsen/Messaging-App/project/readme.md

 gradle jacocoTestReport
 ```

-They will be generated in each module (except api tests are in server) and can be found in /build/jacocoHtml or /build/reports/jacoco/test/html folder relative to the submodule.
+They will be generated in each module and can be found in /build/jacocoHtml or /build/reports/jacoco/test/html folder relative to the submodule.

 Step 3 (optional): If you want to test, generate test reports and generate checkstyle and spotbugs reports all in one, write the following command: